indigo-dc/synergy-doc/doc/user-guide.md

 ```
 ### Creating Virtual Machine

-To create a VM into the shared quota folow the paragraph "How to use Synergy".
+To create a VM into the shared quota follow the paragraph "How to use Synergy".

 ```
 # openstack server create --image centos7 --flavor m1.small --user-data my_userdata.txt vm_test